BenAuer2021/Simulation-And-Reconstruction-Of-Nuclear-Medicine-Imaging-Systems-PET/README.md

 <img width="853" alt="Screen Shot 2023-09-25 at 1 01 21 PM" src="https://github.com/BenAuer2021/Simulation-And-Reconstruction-Of-Nuclear-Medicine-Imaging-Systems-PET/assets/84809217/d8cd2c73-d110-4362-aa57-7323c213f7d5">
 </p>

-# 6. How to Reconstruct the Simulaton Data
+# 6. How to Reconstruct the simulation data
 The GATE simulated data can be reconstructed via the CASToR software that allows for histogram and list-mode PET reconstruction with Time-Of-Flight modeling.
 CASToR provides tools to transform GATE macro and data to CASToR format files used in reconstruction.
 Details on CASToR and benchmarks can be found [here](https://castor-project.org/documentation_v3).